adriasara/woopSicredi-jobs/README.md

 ### Libs

 + SteviaLayout: for constraint layout;
-+ Alamofire: for rest API requests.
++ Alamofire: for rest API requests;
++ AlamofireImage: for image conversion.